sbel314/OctoMemo/README.md

 # OctoMemo

-So, actually I  do not like user some note apps like Ever...(You Know who 🐘), so I've using Github to save some notes about my CS class, internship and other stuffs.
-However, I do not like the idea of have to log on Github to add a simple note.
+So, currently I no longer like using note-taking apps like Ever...(You know who :elephant:), so I've been using Github to save some notes on my CS classes, internship and other stuffs.
+However, I don't like the idea of having to log into Github to add a simple note.
 So I created this CLI to accomplish this task.